arnicas/interactive-vis-course/README.md

 # Interactive Data Vis Course Repo

 Repo for U of Miami School of Communication course on interactive data visualization for the web by Lynn Cherny (fall 2015 and spring 2016).
-The repo is best viewed on github.io: http://arnicas.github.io/interactive-vis-course/
+The repo is best viewed on github.io: http://arnicas.github.io/interactive-vis-course/.
+Lynn is @arnicas on twitter.

     Office Hours: Wolfson 1020A, M & Th 1-3 or by appt.
     Emails for homework: arnicas@gmail.com